truecharts/website/src/content/docs/common/credentials.md

 #### `encrKey`

-Define the encryption key of the credentials when needed
+Define the encryption key of the credentials

 |            |                             |
 | ---------- | --------------------------- |